 The Department of Finance is responsible for all activities relating to the collection of revenue and expenditure of funds for the Town.
-Staffed by a Finance Administrator and Finance Assistant, this department handles accounts payable, accounts receivable, payroll, tax reporting, insurance, coordinates the annual audit, prepares the Annual Comprehensive Financial Report, and ensures timely filing of all necessary financial reports.
+Staffed by a Finance Director and Finance Assistant, this department handles accounts payable, accounts receivable, payroll, tax reporting, insurance, coordinates the annual audit, prepares the Annual Comprehensive Financial Report, and ensures timely filing of all necessary financial reports.

 Supporting this small staff is the Finance Officer who is a member of the Town Council appointed to take on this added responsibility.
 By State Law, the Finance Officer is ultimately responsible for all financial operations of the Town.
 Through the Town Manager, the Finance Officer directs the activities of the Department of Finance as they carry out these important duties.
 The Department of Finance also works with the Town Manager and Finance Officer in the preparation of the annual budget.

-The Town of River Bend operates three principle funds, two of which are enterprise funds and the other the General Fund.
+The Town of River Bend operates three principal funds, two of which are enterprise funds and the other the General Fund.
 We have an enterprise fund for our water utility and an enterprise fund for our sewer utility.